 About the author:

 Ben Culpin is a content marketer for WakeupData, a data feed management company driven by its mission to help empower e-commerce businesses.
-He specializes in creating valuable, actionable content that will save online merchants time and money.
 Check out the WakeupData blog and connect with him on LinkedIn and Twitter.